enter search term and/or author name

 TRETS will accept submissions which have not been published or submitted in any form elsewhere.
 The Editors-in-Chief or Associate Editors will solicit reviews and make a publication recommendation; the Editors-in-Chief will make the final decision.
 Three anonymous reviews will be the norm, and every effort will be made to ensure a swift review process consistent with the fair and professional reviews that authors have a right to expect.

 TRETS will publish outstanding papers which are "major value-added extensions" of papers previously published in conferences; that is, TRETS will not automatically reject papers that are major extensions to previously published conference papers.
 These papers will go through the normal review process.
-The common practice of "at least 30% new material beyond the conference publication" will be applied by TRETS, and authors should explicitly identify the new material in the cover letter, as well as attach a copy of the conference paper to their submission.
+The common practice of "at least 30% new material beyond the conference publication" will be applied by TRETS.
+The authors should explicitly identify the new material in the cover letter, as well as attach a copy of the conference paper to their submission.

 TRETS will occasionally publish special issues to provide a timely boost to promising areas of research and development, or a timely consolidation of the results in other areas.
 Guest editors will be invited to organize such issues.

 Submitted papers are evaluated by anonymous referees for originality, relevance, and presentation.
 (Please see the TRETS Referee Guidelines for more details.)
 The author will be notified of the name of an Associate Editor who will be responsible for the processing of the manuscript, and should address correspondence to that Associate Editor.

 TRETS encourages high-quality submissions that are concise, with no more than 32 published pages including figures, tables, and references.
 Authors should expect that in longer papers any lengthy appendices, program listings, or similar matter will be published online by ACM and not appear as part of the printed paper.
 This 32 page limit is a strict limit for all submissions; papers over 32 pages will be returned to the authors.